eunrcn/tp/docs/UserGuide.md

 ![Ui](images/UserGuide/GUI_annotation.png)

-- **Command Box**
+**Command Box**
   - Enter your commands in this box.
-- **Result Display**
+**Result Display**
   - View the output message after each command here.
-- **List of Contacts**
+**List of Contacts**
   - This panel displays a list of all internship company contacts.
-- **View Panel**
+**View Panel**
   - The contact details card of the selected internship company is displayed in this panel.

 <div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------

-## Features
+## Guidelines for Command Formatting and Contact Details in InternHub

 <box type="info">